 Fill with stuffing.
 You can fill it with however much you want.
 I used a moderate amount.

 Then I hand stitched it closed.
 Ok, in this picture I just whip stiched it.
 I ended up taking it out and looked up how to do the hidden stitch.
-Here is a link on how to do it: Hidden stitch.
+Here is a link on how to do it:

 Here is the finished product.
 This was my first attempt at making these but I have so many more ideas.
 I am thinking of making a cute giraffe next.
 It will have some ribbon attached to it for the hair side.
 Maybe I'll try a lion too.
 That would be cute.